 One thing’s sure.
 We live in a modern age of technology that has many perks.
 With the help of the internet, you can find an answer to a complex question in seconds.
 Such power comes with risk.
-Today, one of the most talked-about topics is data breaches and how the number of identity thefts and account take-over cases has skyrocketed.
-This is where eKYC (Electronic Know Your Customer) comes in handy.
+Today, one of the most talked-about topics is data breaches and how the number of identity thefts and account account takeover cases has skyrocketed.
+That’s why more companies switch to eKYC solutions for a safer and more efficient identity verification process.

 - eKYC simplifies verifying identities and meeting KYC requirements through digital means. eKYC also offers users convenience, speed, and enhanced privacy.